 Let me tell you a secret.
 It’s something that cosmetics companies don’t want you to know, and retailers hope you never find out, and the diet industry assumes you’ll never believe.
 But I’m gonna spill the beans anyway:

 You are gorgeous and glorious and goddesslike right now, today, just as you are.
 You don’t need a lick of makeup, or a pair of Spanx, or towering platform heels.
 You don’t need Botox or the 30-day Shred or Nice ‘N’ Easy to cover those grays.
 You don’t need Louboutins, or taupe nail polish, or whatever trend is gonna be trendy for the next seven seconds.
 If you WANT any of those things, then by all means go for ’em.
 Every sentient human being is entitled to make choices.
 But you are utterly complete and undeniably marvelous without them.

-As our girl Eleanor Roosevelt is oft-quoted as saying, “No one can make you feel inferior without your consent.”
+As Eleanor Roosevelt is oft-quoted as saying, “No one can make you feel inferior without your consent.”
 And why the hell would you consent to THAT?
 Yes, there are larger forces at work and it can be hard to remember to love ourselves in the face of all that body-bashing racket.
 And yes, the global definition of beauty needs revision to include some actual diversity.
 And yes, it would be easier to believe that there’s nothing wrong with us if people would stop telling us and selling us all of our inexcusable “flaws.”

 But belief is a choice.
 So choose to fight harder.